Table of contents

 Good morning Yogis!
 We are continuing our detailed breakdown of each of the poses in the Surya Namaskar, or Sun Salutations Series.
-Today we are finally to one of the most popular Yoga Asanas – Phalakasana
+We are trying one of the most popular Yoga Asanas – Phalakasana

 Today’s Daily Yogi Practice is to again perform the traditional Asana series – Surya Namaskar, or Sun Salutations Series.
-Today, we will do the full series three times on each side.
-We will try three different challenging variations of Plank with our three full repetitions.
-Since this pose is a challenge for me as well as other new Yogis who are working on building up arm strength, our focus will be back on Santosha / Contentment, and honoring and accepting where we are on our Asana journey.
+We will do the full series three times on each side.
+Each round, we will try one of three different challenging variations of Plank with our three full repetitions.
+Since this pose is a challenge for me as well as other new Yogis who are working on building up arm strength, our focus will be back on Santosha (Contentment) and honoring and accepting where we are on our Asana journey.
 Jump to today’s variations!

 Phalakasana – Plank Pose